top of page

 Under laboratory conditions, Wood Blewits have demonstrated some anti-diabetic, anti-hyperglycaemic, and antimicrobial effects.

 Wood Blewits may cause mild gastric intolerance in some individuals, and caution is advised when harvesting from roadside grass verges due to potential exposure to traffic-related toxins.
-Care must be taken to distinguish them from similar-looking Cortinarius species and other lookalikes like the Clouded Agaric and the Sordid Blewit.

 In conclusion, the Wood Blewit is not only a visually appealing mushroom but also a culinary delight with potential medicinal properties, making it a fascinating subject for foragers, mycologists, and nature enthusiasts alike.

 The cap of Field Blewits is greyish-brown to beige, smooth, and initially convex, later flattening with an inrolled margin.
-The gills are white, off-white, or flesh-colored, and the stem is off-white with a blue/lilac, vertically fibrous covering, often chunky, short, and swollen at the base.
+The gills are white, off-white, or flesh-coloured, and the stem is off-white with a blue/lilac, vertically fibrous covering, often chunky, short, and swollen at the base.
 The flesh is thick and white/off-white.
 Typically found in pastureland and grassland, they may appear in fairy rings or groups.

 Fairly common in Britain and Ireland, Field Blewits are found in calcareous grassland, occasionally in woods.
 They form fairy rings and groups.
 They are also reported in mainland Europe and North America.
 Their preferred habitat makes them distinct from the Wood Blewit.